rajasaikiran/override-template-interpolation/README.md

 Angular also gives the ability to Override the interpolation brackets.
 As we know by default the template interpolator is “{{}}” in our templates.

+here While defining a component, to override interpolation bracket, Angular provided interpolation as well as the metadata which can be pass and will override the default interpolation brackets.

+now we can override {{ }} with (( )) while doing interpolation in a component.

 #Demo

 https://interpolation-template.netlify.app/